About the MBLEx

 MBLEx Application Requirements

 MBLEx applicants are required to verify that they have received training in all subject content areas covered in the MBLEx, from an approved massage therapy education program.
 See the FSMTB Massage Education Policy for current details on this.
-Further details of application requirements can be found directly on the FSMTB website in the Candidate Handbook (from April 2024).
+Further details of application requirements can be found in the MBLEx Candidate Handbook (July 2025) on the FSMTB website.

 Application Process

-1. The MBLEx application process is completed online through the FSMTB website.
+- The MBLEx application process is completed online through the FSMTB website.
 Applications are also accepted by mail.
-When applying, you also get to select one state licensing board that you want your test results to be sent to.
+When applying, you will select one state licensing board that you want your test results sent to.

-2. Pay the examination fee which is currently $265.
-Processing time is about 5 days
+- Pay the examination fee, which is currently $265.
+Processing time is approximately five business days.

-3. Receive an Authorization to Test (ATT) by email.
-This shows the dates of your 90-day window to take the exam.
+- Receive an Authorization to Test (ATT) by email.
+This shows the dates of your 120-day window to take the exam.
 There will be a Candidate ID number on this form that you will need for the next step.
-Be sure to print this ATT form since you will need to show it at the testing center.
+Be sure to save or print this ATT form for your records.
+(You will need to show it at the testing center.)

-4. Schedule your exam.
+- Schedule your exam.
 Go to Pearson VUE website and create an account.
-Call your local testing center to schedule a test or schedule online.
+You can schedule your exam online or by phone.

 On Test Day

-The MBLEx is administered through the Pearson VUE testing center.
-You can find information about exam security and their check-in process directly on the Pearson Vue website.
+The MBLEx is administered at Pearson VUE testing centers.
+You can find information about exam security and the check-in process on the Pearson VUE website.
 Here are a few other specifics about the actual MBLEx exam:

-• You will also receive a some ear plugs to use if you get distracted easily.
-There will most likely be other test takers in the room working on their own test.
+- You may also receive ear plugs to use if you get distracted easily.
+There will most likely be other test takers in the room working on their own exams.

 Retaking and rescheduling the massage exam